Which Of The Following Is True About Dna

 Statement 1: DNA is found only in the nucleus of eukaryotic cells.

 Truth Value: Partially True.
 While it's true that the majority of a eukaryotic cell's DNA is located within the nucleus, a small amount of DNA is also found in mitochondria, the cell's powerhouses.
-This mitochondrial DNA (mtDNA) is inherited maternally and plays a crucial role in energy production.
+This mitochondrial DNA (mtDNA) is inherited maternally and makes a real difference in energy production.
 Prokaryotic cells, lacking a nucleus, have their DNA located in the cytoplasm, often in a region called the nucleoid.
-Therefore, this statement is an oversimplification.
+Which means, this statement is an oversimplification.

 Statement 2: DNA replication is a semi-conservative process.